-Figure 3.25 | Evolution of primary energy consumption across the Mediterranean between 1995 (A) and 2016 (B) (Data from the EIA 2019).
+Figure 3.22 | Evolution of Primary Energy Consumption across the Mediterranean for the period 1980-2016, in exajoules EJ (10 joules) (EIA 2019).

 Mediterranean countries differ in their patterns of energy use.
 The level of industrialization, sectoral energy profiles, prevailing climatic conditions and the level of economic growth is among the crucial aspects affecting the energy intensity of each economy.
-Fig. 3.23 illustrates the evolution of the per capita energy intensity, expressed as units of energy per unit of GDP, in a selection of Mediterranean economies.
+Figure 3.23 illustrates the evolution of the per capita energy intensity, expressed as units of energy per unit of GDP, in a selection of Mediterranean economies.
 Egypt, Morocco and Turkey show the highest increase in energy intensity during the period 1995-2016, driven by the economic growth.
 Partly hampered by the financial crisis and partly driven by energy efficiency measures, the French and Italian economies show the highest decline in energy intensity.
 Others, such as Greece and Spain, had experienced an increase until the mid-2000s but the subsequent financial crisis brought energy intensity back down and has stabilized in the period 2012-2016.

-In terms of the energy mix, Fig. 3.24 and 3.25 illustrate the recent evolution of primary energy production and consumption across the Mediterranean for the period 1995-2016 (EIA 2019).
+In terms of the energy mix, Figures 3.24 and 3.25 illustrate the recent evolution of primary energy production and consumption across the Mediterranean for the period 1995-2016 (EIA 2019).
 In absolute terms, during this period, the contribution of oil has remained stable at 17 EJ, while consumption of coal has experienced a mild gradual decrease from 4.1 to 3.7 EJ during the two reference years.
 Primary energy consumption of natural gas has doubled from 6 EJ in 1995 to 12 EJ in 2016, while nuclear and renewable energy sources contribution has risen from 7 to 10 EJ between 1995 and 2016.